Brucelee352/jooble_scraper/README.md

 ## To-Dos:
 1. Code in the ability to send the output .csv as an email to yourself or others.
 2. Further refinements, adding logic to exit the program during loop sequences.
 3. Maybe give the option to save the resulting dataset to .xlsx for further manipulation in Excel.
+4. Add in Docker support for orchestration purposes.